birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/neo_out_blood.md

 * (A) Not all infants with HIE will have abnormal blood gases
 * (B) There are so many confounding factors that influence the measurements obtained
 `````

+## References

+Throughout this jupyter book, the hyperlinks for each reference are provided within the test.
+However, for the Joint Trust Guidelines referenced above, the link produces an error message, as it is a download link.
+Instead, the details for this document are provided below:
+* Joint Trust Guideline for the Management of Babies with Severe Umbilical Artery Acidosis (Cord Arterial pH≤7.1)
+* Author/s: Shastri, Roy Author/s title: SpR Neonatology, Consultant Neonatologist Approved by: CGAP Date approved: 10/06/2022 Review date: 10/06/2025 Available via Trust Docs Version: 3 Trust Docs ID: 1356
+* "www.nnuh.nhs.uk/publication/download/babies-with-severe-umbilical-artery-acidosis-cord-arterial-ph-7-1-jcg0322-v3/"